JerryMatera/hng-resume/README.md

 # HNG Reume
-  This i a mobile version of my reume built with Android, Kotlin and Jetpack compose.
+  This is a mobile version of my resume built with Android, Kotlin and Jetpack compose.
 It's an assignment task for stage 2 mobile track of the HNGi9 internship

 # Design
   The application design i self created but influenced to a certain extent by the task's project design sample.